sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/lookup.md

     configured with the UI.

 ## Examples

-If there is no area code in the four provided values, the transform will return the default value, "Unknown Area."
+This transform tries to map a telephone area code to a city in Texas.
+If there is no area code in the four provided values, the transform will return the default value of "Unknown Area."

 **Transform Request Body**: